 Amardesheshop now features products produced by rural farmers and makers that consumers can buy directly.
 For its distinctive approach, Sejuti and team Amar Desh Amar Gram has received many national and international awards.
 However, there has a lot to be done to make ADAG viable as a business.

 Maliha M Quadir, Founding Managing Director, Shohoz.com

-Maliha is the founding managing director of Shohoz.com, country’s first and fastest growing online ticketing platform.
-Started back in 2014, Shohoz has received venture funding from Fenox, and Singapore based Sengel Venture and has expanded its service in hotel booking as well.
-Recently, we have seen few new players in the market posing potential threat to Shohoz.
-However, Bangladesh market is pretty big to accommodate multiple ticketing companies and Shohoz has been able to position itself strongly in the market.
+Maliha is the founding managing director of Shohoz.com, the country’s first and fast-growing online ticketing platform.
+Starting back in 2014, Shohoz has received venture funding from Fenox, and Singapore-based Sengel Venture and has expanded its service in hotel booking as well.
+Recently, we have seen a few new players in the market posing a potential threat to Shohoz.
+However, the Bangladesh market is pretty big to accommodate multiple ticketing companies and Shohoz has been able to position itself strongly in the market.

-Maliha has extensive experiences in digital services and investment banking industry.
-She recently ran Vistaprint’s digital business in global emerging markets out of Singapore.
+Maliha has extensive experience in digital services and the investment banking industry.
+She recently ran Vistaprint's digital business in global emerging markets out of Singapore.
 Prior to Shohoz, she worked at Morgan Stanley in New York, Standard Chartered Bank in Singapore, Vistaprint, and Nokia.
-Shohoz is already doing pretty well so far we know.
-However, this just the beginning and the startup has a long way to go.
+Shohoz is already doing pretty well as far as we know.
+However, this is just the beginning, and the startup has a long way to go.

 Note: compiled and edited by Ruhul Kader and Nezam Uddin